 Virginia Beach, Norfolk, and Chesapeake all create different kinds of commercial pressure, which is why the statewide layer cannot sound like a recycled city page with a bigger headline.
-It should explain how the footprint is organised, which markets matter most, and where the service pages need the most support.
+It should explain how the page set is organised, which markets matter most, and where the service pages need the most support.

 Defense contractors, tourism boards, and oceanfront developers expect experiences that balance security with coastal energy.
 Navy bases, port logistics, and arts districts demand messaging that covers procurement credibility and creative placemaking.
 Industrial parks, agribusiness, and master-planned communities require UX that highlights infrastructure and lifestyle.

 When the state page is weak, the city and service layers inherit confusion.
-When it is doing its job, the whole footprint becomes easier to trust, easier to scale, and easier for the SEO layer to support over time.
+When it is doing its job, the whole site becomes easier to trust, easier to scale, and easier for the SEO layer to support over time.

 Start with the service path that matches the real bottleneck.